Agnieszkalukasiak/SAFESURGEON/README.md

 Join us in making healthcare safer and more transparent for everyone!

-## Project Description
+## Project Overview: Surgeon Verification Web Platform
-This project is a web platform designed to connect users with verified surgeons and streamline the surgeon verification process.
+This web platform is designed to connect users with verified surgeons and streamline the surgeon verification process.
+The core functionalities include:

+User Features:

-* Users can search for surgeons and view their verification status (e.g., Pending, Verified, Rejected).
+* Search for surgeons and view their verification status (e.g., Pending, Verified, Rejected).
-* Users can see the detailed information about their surgeon's education and exprience.
+* Access detailed information about a surgeon’s education, experience, and credentials.

+Surgeon Features:
-* Surgeons can register and create a profile by submitting their professional details and supporting documentation for admin verification.
+* Register and create a professional profile by submitting details and supporting documents for verification.
-* Admin can verify the surgeon and change their status accoridngly.
-* The surgeon can manage and update their own profile and saved documents in the database.
+* Manage and update their profile information and stored documents.

+Admin Features:
+* Review surgeon submissions and supporting documentation.
+* Approve or reject surgeon applications, updating their verification status accordingly.

 ### User Search Functionality:
 Users can log in and search for surgeons using the following filters: